phn/pytpm/doc/astrometry.rst

   IERS Bulletin A contains Earth orientation parameters x/y pole, ``UT1 - UTC`` and their errors at daily intervals and predictions for 1 year into the future.

+  But also see files in the directory ftp://hpiers.obspm.fr/eop-pc/eop/eopc04_05 for listings that give ``UT1 - UTC`` values.
+These are probably easier to use.
+For example the file ``eopc04_IAU2000.62-now`` in the above directory gives ``UT1 - UTC`` values, in addition to many others, for the appropriate period.

 + Bulletin B (monthly)